 GTL technology is based on (i) converting natural gas into synthetic gas (“syngas”) consisting of hydrogen and carbon monoxide, (ii) processing the syngas over a catalyst in a Fischer-Tropsch (“FT”) reactor to create a mixture of gaseous and liquid hydrocarbons, with a large fraction of heavy paraffinic waxy compounds and a smaller fraction of light hydrocarbons (“synfuels”), and (iii) upgrading the synfuels into finished diesel, motor gasoline, jet fuel(s) and other high-quality FT products.

-The product slate of market-ready liquid transportation fuel products for most FT systems consists primarily of diesel and naphtha, although jet fuel, gasoline and LPG are co-products in some instances.
+The product slate of market-ready liquid transportation fuel products for most FT systems consists primarily of high cetane synthetic fuel and naphtha, although jet fuel, gasoline and LPG are co-products in some instances.
 Liquid fuel products from GTL systems are essentially identical to petroleum-derived liquid transportation fuel products but GTL liquids generally exhibit superior environmental and performance characteristics.